Samuel2402/Project-2-charecter-creation/README.md

 ![working webhook](./Images/webhook.jpg)

+Further implementation of jenkins would see artifacts created and stored for more accurate testing and deployment.
+Can also trace back to previous artefacts if required. will be include in v1.3.

 ## Ansible
 Ansible has not yet been added to my current Ci Pipeline but will be added in v1.3 (to follow).
 Ansible will be used to download and install docker and docker-compose onto machines that require it using playbooks.
 Assisting the automative process of setting up pipelines.